Miami Marlins minor league players: Dillon Lewis

-Nathan Martorella
+Jonathon Long

-Nathan Adam Martorella (born February 18, 2001) is an American professional baseball first baseman in the Miami Marlins organization.
+Jonathon Brian Long (born January 20, 2002) is an American professional baseball first baseman in the Miami Marlins organization.

-Martorella attended Salinas High School in Salinas, California, and played college baseball for the California Golden Bears baseball team.
-During the summer of 2021, he played in the Cape Cod Baseball League for the Cotuit Kettleers.
-As a junior in 2022, he hit .333 with 11 home runs and 46 RBIs over 55 starts.
-He was selected by the San Diego Padres in the fifth round with the 150th overall pick in the 2022 Major League Baseball draft.
+Long attended Orange High School in Orange, California, and played college baseball at Long Beach State University.
+He joined the team as a walk-on as a freshman in 2021.
+In 2022, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
+As a junior at Long Beach State in 2023, Long appeared in 55 games and hit .312 with 15 home runs and 52 RBIs.
+He was selected by the Chicago Cubs in the ninth round of the 2023 Major League Baseball draft and signed.